 - Evaluations of service provision that input into local, national and global policy documents

-We have a diverse corpus of methodological expertise in quantitative and qualitative research, psychological treatments and neuroscience and we aim to use converging methods to address our key research questions whenever possible.
+We have a diverse corpus of methodological expertise in quantitative and qualitative research, clinical trials methodology, and clinical health psychology service evaluations.
+We aim to use converging methods to address key research questions.

 The group places emphasis on collaborating with both statutory services (e.g. NHS, education and social care services) and community sector organisations (e.g. charities and non-governmental organisations) to progress its research agenda.